derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-Linux.md

 - You should see the product catalog site load successfully, validating that our new Kubernetes deployment and service were created correctly.
 Let's test the twitter feed functionality of the catalog.
 Click the first product, **Crayola New Markers**.
 The product's twitter feed should be displayed.

   ![](images/200/54.png)

+  **NOTE**: You may have noticed that we did not need to alter the pre-built product catalog container with the URLs of the twitter feed pods or service.
+The product catalog app makes use of Kubernetes DNS to resolve the service name (twitter-feed) into its IP address.
+Kubernetes DNS assigns a DNS name to every service defined in your cluster, so any service can be looked up by doing a DNS query for the name of the service (prefixed by _`namespace.`_ if the service is in a different namespace from the requester).
+The product catalog server uses the following JavaScript code to make an HTTP request to the twitter feed microservice:

+  `request('http://twitter-feed:30000/statictweets/color', function (error, response, body) { ... });`

 - Some tweets are indeed displayed, but they aren't relevant to this product.
 It looks like there is a bug in our twitter feed microservice!
 Continue on to the next lab to explore how to make bug fixes and updates to our microservice.